Assisted Pedal Cycles. Converting an existing bike using the

 in excess of 10% in gear 1.

-Bafang dished chainwheel gives a chainline exactly parallel to the
+Bafang dished chainwheel gave a chainline exactly parallel to the

 frame-line in gear 5, which is ideal.
-Derailleur changes are
+Dérailleur changes

-as in normal cycling; and there seems to be no need for the gear-change
+as in normal cycling); and there seemed to be no real need for

 sensing system provided with some of the more exotic versions of the